box/box-typescript-sdk-gen/docs/integrationMappings.md

 You need Admin or Co-Admin role to use this endpoint.

-This operation is performed by calling function `deleteIntegrationMappingSlackById`.
+This operation is performed by calling function `deleteSlackIntegrationMappingById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/delete-integration-mappings-slack-id/).

-_Currently we don't have an example for calling `deleteIntegrationMappingSlackById` in integration tests_
+_Currently we don't have an example for calling `deleteSlackIntegrationMappingById` in integration tests_

 ### Arguments

 - integrationMappingId `string`
   - An ID of an integration mapping Example: "11235432"
-- headers `DeleteIntegrationMappingSlackByIdHeadersArg`
+- headers `DeleteSlackIntegrationMappingByIdHeaders`
-  - Headers of deleteIntegrationMappingSlackById method
+  - Headers of deleteSlackIntegrationMappingById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.